Updated: 5 days ago

-Lately I’ve heard many learned souls describe the concept of ‘social enterprise’ to me, in many different ways.
-Often I’ve noticed that these descriptions seem to fit the perspective of the individual, rather than follow any one particular school of thought, and I’ve noted that in the eyes of social impact investors – the notion of what social impact actually is seems somewhat fluid also.
+I’ve heard many learned souls describe the concept of ‘social enterprise’ to me, in many different ways.
+Often I’ve noticed that these descriptions seem to fit the perspective of the individual, rather than follow any one particular school of thought, and I’ve noted that in the eyes of impact investors — the notion of what social impact actually is, and how to measure it, seems somewhat fluid also.

 According to Ashoka (and others), social enterprises are run by individuals with innovative solutions to society’s most pressing social problems.
-They are typically characterised by passionate founders, who are driven by a desire to address societal needs and inequities, rather than by a desire for pure profit.
-They attribute worth to their business based on its social return on investment, as much as on its dollar value, however they acknowledge that in order to make change – they must ultimately, make money.
-In that sense, they are not generally, or at least not always, not-for-profits – rather, they can be for profit enterprises… with more profit, ultimately leading to a greater social impact.
+They are typically characterised by passionate founders, who are driven by a desire to address societal inequities, rather than by a desire for pure profit.
+They attribute worth to their business based on its social return on investment, as much as on its dollar value, however they acknowledge that in order to make change — they must ultimately, make money.
+In that sense, they are not generally, or at least not always, not-for-profits, rather, they can be for profit enterprises — with more profit, ultimately leading to a greater social impact.

-Social entrepreneurs, almost by definition, are visionaries - cultural creatives who see a different way of doing things; who are almost demonically possessed by the realisation of their vision, and who strive towards a fairer, more beautiful future.
+Social entrepreneurs, almost by definition, are visionaries and warriors — cultural creatives driven towards a different way of doing things; who are almost demonically possessed by the realisation of their vision, and who strive towards a fairer, more beautiful future.

 Addressing the major social, cultural and environmental challenges of our time will surely require a global shift in thinking.
 Art can, and does, play a pivotal role in this.
 It inspires, stimulates critical thinking, opens dialogue, allays conflict, strengthens local economies, stimulates learning and can even play a health giving therapeutic role for a multitude of mental and physical illnesses and disabilities.
 These are not small social contributions.
 Artists are key to transformation, change, growth.

-I’m not saying here that arts can be used to create a social enterprise, although they can and have been, with varying degrees of success, across the different arts disciplines and around the world.
-I’m saying that we should be considering the arts a social enterprise in and of themselves – indeed, what is art for, if not to change the world?
+I’m not saying here that arts can simply be used to create a social enterprise, although they can and have been, to great effect across different arts disciplines and around the world.
+I’m saying that we should be considering the arts a social enterprise in and of themselves — indeed, what is art for, if not to change the world?

 Before the days where ‘innovation’ was a buzz word, every fledgling small business was a ‘start-up’ and we all needed to ‘pitch’ our ideas at ‘investors’ — the arts were changing the world, and in a very similar way.

-In every period in history, there have been underpaid (starving in garret style) artists ‘bootstrapping’ their way to greatness, and changing civilisation along the way.
-Artists, like social entrepreneurs, are often possessed by their vision, and will follow an idea until it either succeeds in some way, or exhausts them in the process… and if this is not the very definition of social entrepreneur, I don’t know what is!
+In every period in history, there have been underpaid (starving in garret style) artists ‘bootstrapping’ their way to greatness through their cultural labours, and changing civilisation along the way.
+Artists, like social entrepreneurs, are often possessed by their vision, and will follow an idea until it either succeeds in some way, or exhausts them in the process… and if this is not the very definition of social entrepreneur, I don’t know what is.
+Certainly, my personal experience in both worlds — entrepreneurship and arts — bear out the significant similarities in the process.

-They have also, throughout history, courted patrons – effectively pitching their work to philanthropists and investors who have bought into their cultural vision, and who have backed their pursuit of greatness, whatever that may look like.
+They have also, throughout history, courted the favour of patrons — effectively pitching their work to philanthropists who have bought into their cultural vision, and who have backed their pursuit of greatness.
+These patrons, in essence, are social impact investors — they see their investment reflected in the impact of the arts on the world, leveraging value that goes beyond their own personal gain or the speculative potential of a financial return on their investment.

-And for many artists, whether they outwardly articulate it or not, their goal is inherently social - or at least humanitarian.
-What drives an artist to create art, if not to have some lasting, transformative impact on the human psyche, on the world?
+And for many artists, whether they outwardly articulate it or not, their goal is inherently social — or at least humanitarian.
+What drives an artist to create art, if not to have some lasting, transformative impact on the human condition, or on the world?

 If we subtract from this conversation the small percentage of artists who simply use art as a means to seek fame and court fortune (and in some cases, achieve it), for the most part the striving (I won’t say struggling) artist does not create art for money’s sake.
-Most artists, of all kinds, accept that when they embark on an artistic ‘career’, the likelihood of them becoming millionaires is slim, and yet, they continue to strive.
+Most artists accept that when they embark on an artistic ‘career’, the likelihood of them becoming millionaires is slim, and yet, they continue to strive.

 Writers write, not because they believe that they can make huge fortunes from their writings, but because they fervently believe in the weight of their words, and that the world, for whatever reason, needs to hear them.